evkx/evkx.github.io/content/models/honda/prologue/Prologue_AWD/_index.md

 ### Onboard Charger

-The  onboard charger supports up to 11.5 kW for Level 1 and Level 2 AC charging.
+The standard onboard charger supports up to 11.5 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 7 hours and 23 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/honda/prologue/prologue_awd/charging_1_st.jpg" title="Honda Prologue AWD" width="3000" height="2250"  >}}